2021 Landscape Architecture Degree Guide

 Landscape Architecture Degrees Shrinking in Popularity

-Approximately 49 colleges in the U.S. offer a landscape architecture degree of some kind.
+The United States has 52 different schools where you can get a degree in landscape architecture.
 This year's Best Colleges for Landscape Architecture ranking compares 31 of them to identify the best overall programs in the country.
 Continue reading to check out one of our many unbiased rankings of landscape programs later in this article.

 Requirements for Getting a Degree in Landscape Architecture